mahdix/Tic-tac-toe/README.md

 - I have also enhanced gameState API call to return number of moves made in the game and currently active player
 - For the concurrency task, I have just added a simple synchronization lock + made some further commets in the code.
     There are more possibilities for enhancements here as discussed in the comments.
 - For persistence, I chose Redis as an in-memory storage.
 You can achieve real persistence by configuring Redis to save data to the disk.
 The reason I chose Redis was my previous experience with it and also it's high performance.
 - Before using Redis, I store everything on an in-process HashMap
 - For the Leaderboard task, I have also used Redis with scoring to keep track of scores of all players, update them and get top 10 players.
 - I could not dedicate a good chunk of time to this project.
 That's why it took 4 days.
 - A stress test is added which will create 500 games.
 I did not increase this number because test execution would take too long.
 But generally these tests are done in external tools like JMeter.
+- I have added Jedis dependency to  pom.xml.

 ###Suggestions###
-- Maybe it's a good idea to implement some expiration for games, so when no move is done in X minutes, we will just expire them (although
-    I have not implemented this).
+- Maybe it's a good idea to implement some expiration for games, so when no move is done in X minutes, we will just expire them (although I have not implemented this).
 - It is a best practice to use some type of authentication to prevent DoS attacks on publicly available API.
+- As I previously mentioned, further work can be done for concurrency to increase performance and reduce locking periods.
+- I tried to break 'NoughtsResource.scala' into two parts (GameUtils).
+But still this module can be more simplified with less code and fewer methods.

 ###How to build and run?###
 - To compile the project run 'mvn compile' on the root directory.
 - To create a fat jar of the project: 'mvn package'
 - To execute fat jar (start the web server and process requests): 'java -jar target/noughts-coding-test-0.0.1-SNAPSHOT-bin.jar server test.yml'
-- To install Redis you just need to do default installation (on localhost and default port), according to redis.io
+- To install Redis you just need to do default installation (on localhost and with default configuration), according to redis.io
 - To run tests: 'mvn test' (Before sending any request, make sure redis is up and running)
 - You can use curl to send requests.
 Make sure the server is up and running and in another terminal run these commands:
-  Create a new game: `curl -X POST "http://localhost:8080/game?player1Id=a&player2Id=b"` (between players 'a' and 'b') Get game status: `curl -i -H "Accept: application/json" -H "Content-Type: application/json" http://localhost:8080/game/0` (0 is game id)
+  Create a new game:
+      `curl -X POST "http://localhost:8080/game?player1Id=a&player2Id=b"` (between players 'a' and 'b') Get game status:
+      `curl -i -H "Accept: application/json" -H "Content-Type: application/json" http://localhost:8080/game/0` (0 is game id)
-  Make a move: `curl  -H "Content-Type: application/json" -H 'Accept: application/json' -X PUT -d '{"playerId":"a", "x":0, "y":0}' http://localhost:8080/game/0`
+  Make a move:
+      `curl  -H "Content-Type: application/json" -H 'Accept: application/json' -X PUT -d '{"playerId":"a", "x":0, "y":0}' http://localhost:8080/game/0`